Is your birthday coming up? Ask your friends and family to donate to BCSSF in lieu of a gift.

 Need some ideas?
 Here are a few third party events that have happened in the last year.

 On May 26, over 200 people gathered in Memorial Park in Maple Ridge to join the Mad Hatters Parade and Tea, sponsored by Eupraxia Pharmaceuticals Inc. and Chance Casino, and made possible with the support of local businesses.
 Catherine Larnon-Trout launched Mad Hatters last year; “I wanted to increase awareness about mental illness, and especially schizophrenia, and begin to ‘Change The Face Of Mental Illness’.
-Bringing people together for a fun day, filled with free activities, contests, music and food, breaks down shame and fear and opens the door for conversations.”
-While listening to fabulous live music, children and adults created their own “mad hats” at a hat-making station sponsored by the Downtown Maple Ridge Business Improvement Association and Co-operators Insurance, and joined in The Parade of Hatsaround the park.
-The donation of a sumptuous High Tea, provided and served by representatives of the Notch8 Restaurantat The Fairmont Hotel, topped-off the day.
-Having raised more than $1,400 for BCSS, Catherine is already planning a bigger Mad Hatters for Saturday, May 25, 2019!
+Bringing people together for a fun day, filled with free activities, contests, music, and food, this event breaks down shame and fear and opens the door for conversations.”
+While listening to fabulous live music, children and adults created their own “mad hats” at a hat-making station sponsored by the Downtown Maple Ridge Business Improvement Association and Co-operators Insurance, and joined in The Parade of Hats around the park.
+The donation of a sumptuous High Tea, provided and served by representatives of the Notch8 Restaurant The Fairmont Hotel, topped-off the day.

 Established by a group of university students in 2014, Music For The Hearts is an annual concert of classical and traditional music that raises funds for organizations that help improve healthcare.